 How often do you remember your dreams in the morning?
-Do they tend to be mundane, adventurous or scary?
+Do they tend to be fairly boring, adventurous or scary?

-Scientists still don’t agree about exactly why we dream, and there are several theories.
-So in this article, I’ll look at the most popular and current ideas.
+Scientists don’t agree on one explanation, and there are several theories.
+So in this article, we’ll take a look at the main ideas.

 Dream poll results